vanbess/PLUGIN-WooCommerce-Proxy-Order-On-Hold/README.md

 ## WooCommerce Order On-Hold

-1. Checks WooCommerce order has been placed via proxy/VPN using What's My IP API.
+1. Checks whether WooCommerce order has been placed via proxy/VPN using What's My IP API.
 2. If true, order is placed on hold for investigation.
 3. This is plugin is used to further combat fraudulent orders being placed.
 4. Support added in v1.0.1 for multiple API keys.